Inspections

 Bed Bugs

-Bed bugs are small, reddish-brown insects that feed on the blood of humans and animals.
-They are primarily nocturnal and tend to hide in cracks and crevices during the day, coming out at night to feed on their hosts while they sleep.
-Bed bugs can be found in many places where people live and sleep, including homes, hotels, dormitories, and shelters.
+Bed bugs are a growing concern for homeowners and businesses alike.
+These small, reddish-brown, nocturnal pests feed on the blood of humans and animals, often while you are sleeping.
+They can be found in many places where people live, work, and sleep, including homes, hotels, dormitories, and shelters.

-Travel: Bed bugs can hitch a ride on luggage, clothing, or other personal belongings when people travel.
-They can be picked up in infested hotel rooms, public transportation, or other locations where people congregate.
+Travel: Bed bugs can cling to luggage, clothing, and other personal items picked up from infested hotels, public transportation, or other locations.

-Used Furniture: Bed bugs can hide in used furniture, such as mattresses, couches, or chairs, and be inadvertently brought into a home when the furniture is purchased or acquired secondhand.
+Used Furniture: They can hide in secondhand furniture, such as mattresses, couches, or chairs, and be brought into your home inadvertently.

 Cockroaches